 Soft plastics are the kind that can be scrunched up into a ball.

-It’s really important to wash AND dry any type of item to be recycled, whether it’s soft plastics or not, as this prevents contamination.
-If the item is contaminated in any way, shape, or form, it won’t be recycled.
+It’s really important to wash AND dry any type of item to be recycled, whether it’s soft plastic or not, as this prevents contamination.
+If the item is contaminated in any way, shape or form, it won’t be recycled.

 Where to take Your Soft Plastics to be Recycled